Dundalk Photographic Society 2019

 Dundalk Photographic Society has a strong tradition of and reputation for producing highly regarded photographic fine art, and contemporary and traditional photographic works.
 Annually, Dundalk Photographic Society exhibits a collection representing their membership’s season of work, generally regarded as a reference point to where photography is at on the island of Ireland.
 This year’s competition shall be judged by one of France’s most esteemed and successful fine art photographers, Mr Christophe Kiciak.

-Opened Friday 21st April at 7pm
+Preview reception: Friday 21st April at 7pm

 ‘Faceless, Nameless, Voiceless’